wanghongzhou/docker-dev-env/docker-registry/README.md

 # Docker Registry

 The Registry is a stateless, highly scalable server side application that stores and lets you distribute Docker images.
 The Registry is open-source, under the permissive Apache license.

 ---

-## Install Docker Registry using Docker Compose
+## Install Docker Registry Using Docker Compose

 1. Before setting everything else, create a directory where the configuration files will reside.
 Ensure that the directory exists and appropriate permission have been granted.

    ```shell
    $ mkdir -vp ~/docker/docker-registry/{auth,certs,registry}
    ```

 2. Copy the .crt and .key files from the CA into the certs directory.
 The following steps assume that the files are named domain.crt and domain.key

 3. Create a password file with one entry for the user testuser, with password testpassword:

    ```shell